 - It's Always Sunny in Philadelphia, trying to get their bar recognized as a historical site, told the story of colonial days, and how their Identical Ancestors cracked the Liberty Bell.

 - Although usually averted on Doctor Who, Donna Noble enjoyed dressing the part when visiting historic time periods.
+Rose also did this when they visited The Fifties.

 - The Futurama episode "Roswell That Ends Well" had Fry donning army fatigues to avoid suspicion in 1947... and the Professor in a 30s zoot suit and Leela in a 50s poodle skirt.
+Though not the first time at all, there was the time they dressed up as robots in "Fear of a Bot Planet".

 - An episode of Darkwing Duck starts off on the high seas and details the exploits of the good Pirate Darkwing Dubloon.